Dax74/Discourse-dropdown-menu/README.md

 #  A Discourse responsive dropdown menu

+See it in action here <a href="http://forum.adunanza.net/" title="AduForum"></a>

 ### How to add a dropdown menu on Discourse

 1. Add HTML structure and JS script to /admin/customize/css_html in Head tab

 2. Add desktop stylesheet in CSS tab

-3. Add jquery script in Footer tab

-4. Click on Mobile icon and add mobile stylesheet in mobile CSS tab
+3. Click on Mobile icon and add mobile stylesheet in mobile CSS tab

-5. Add jquery script in mobile Footer tab
+4. Add jquery script in mobile Footer tab

 Done